diegopso/docker-veins/README.md

 ### Import and Build Veins Project

-Copy the the framework in the samples directory to prevent data loss.
+Copy the framework in the samples directory to prevent data loss.

 ```
-cp -R /root/veins-veins-5.0 /root/omnetpp-5.6/samples/
+cp -R /root/veins-veins-5.0 /root/omnetpp-5.6/samples/veins
 ```

 Import the project into your OMNeT++ IDE workspace by clicking `File > Import > General: Existing Projects into Workspace` and selecting the directory `/root/omnetpp-5.6/samples/veins-veins-5.0`.